bcgov/moh-plr-loadtest/README.md

     /compose/frontend.env
 - Start the backend and frontend component by running the following command when you're in /compose directory: 'docker compose up'.
   This will build and start the components.
 Backend will be available on port 9080 and frontend will be available on port 9090.
-- Execute PLR Test Harness in a specific environment (MERGE is pointed to Merge DB) and can fetch the Gatling reports at: 'moh-plr-loadtest/compose/gatling/'
+- Execute PLR Test Harness in a specific environment (For example, MERGE environment using merge ESB endpoint and merge database) and can fetch the Gatling reports at: 'moh-plr-loadtest/compose/gatling/'
 - Templates for environment files are available at compose/backend-template.env and compose/frontend-template.env

 ## Run app on local (Docker or Podman)